Accommodation & Meals | Social Programme

 The ISI Programme and Conference seeks to bring the best of the Cambridge teaching and learning experience to suitably qualified international students through a Programme that offers all the main ingredients of Cambridge undergraduate life while focusing on a subject of enormous contemporary relevance.

 Participants will experience much of the life of their Cambridge contemporaries.
 Collegiate life revolves around Magdalene College in the heart of a city that dates back to the middle ages where you can enjoy its cloistered courtyards, riverside views, ancient Dining Halls and the centuries-old tradition of Formal Dining.
-A small team of current Cambridge students will be on-hand to organise a calendar of extra-curricular activities designed to introduce you to the University and the City, typically including College and City tours, theatre outings, sports, afternoon tea, punting on the River Cam and many of the rituals of eating and socialising which have changed little over the years, although the quality of the food has improved enormously!
+A small team of Programme and Teaching Assistants (Cambridge students and ISI Alumni) will be on-hand to organise a calendar of extra-curricular activities designed to introduce you to the University and the City, typically including College and City tours, theatre outings, sports, afternoon tea, punting on the River Cam and many of the rituals of eating and socialising which have changed little over the years, although the quality of the food has improved enormously!

 Studying in Cambridge is a once in a lifetime experience.Alex